 Meribo, pronounced "Muh-REE-bo" is a word we coined by combining two Italian words: Meridionale (southern) and Cibo (food).
 We like to think if an Italian chef was dropped off in south Louisiana this is the type of food they would cook.

-We are open every day from 12pm - 8pm.
+We are open Monday-Saturday from 11am - 8pm, closed on Sunday.

 Please check the specific hours of operation for each vendor.